Happy 20th, Kilowatt! The Life & Times of SF’s Favorite Punk Rock-Sports-Biker-Pool Dive Bar

 Today’s the 20th anniversary of the The Kilowatt!
-Or as my hot biker roommate used to call it back when it was her pick-up bar for tattooed, punk rock, pomade-hair biker boys, “The Kill-Your-Twat”.
+Or as my hot biker roommate used to call it back when it was her pick-up bar for tattooed punk rock guys, “The Kill-Your-Twat”.
 The beloved Mission neighborhood dive bar institution turns 20 years old Monday, having opened August 4, 1994.
 Drinks will be rolled back to 1994 prices all night Monday and Tuesday for the anniversary proceedings, which obviously means less because drinks there are already ridiculously Kilowatt-cheap.

 For the historic anniversary, we present this comprehensive, no-holds-barred, totally accurate, thoroughly retrospective, takes-a-half-hour-to-read, authorized dog-friendly biography of The Kilowatt.
 Why is it called “The Kilowatt”?
 What was it before it was The Kilowatt?
 Are all the Quentin Tarantino stories really true?
 Why is it a punk rock-sports bar?
 Why are there pictures of dogs everywhere?
 What’s with all the motorcycles?
 Why does one guy have a reserved seat and a placque?
 Why is there a barstool hanging from the ceiling?
 Why is there a little crab holding a ‘Fuck you Todd’ sign behind the bar?
 Let’s turn the clock back 20 years and walk through these and other historical ephemera from two decades of Kilowatt wastedness.